leios/Fable.jl/docs/src/death.md

 A few weeks ago, I took an afternoon to rewrite the heart of the code in OpenCL C.
 I got it working and it was lightning fast.
 To reiterate: I got it to work in an *afternoon in C.*
+I have been struggling to get this engine to work in Julia for *years*.
-That was "the final nail in the coffin" for me.
+In a sense, that was "the final nail in the coffin" for me.
-It made me realize I was in a bit of a bubble and flushed two years of full time effort down the drain.
+Now, I'm old and bitter and can't help but feel I flushed two years of full time effort down the drain.

 That said, I do wholeheartedly believe that Julia has the best GPGPU ecosystem in the business.
 It's just that for this specific project, I cannot use Julia.
 Rather, I *can*.
-There's a possibility that SPIRV(.jl) and Vulkan(.jl) can save me here, but I really need a break for now.
+There's a possibility that SPIRV(.jl) and Vulkan(.jl) can save me here.
+Or maybe the GPUCompiler gets a speed up like what just happened in Julia 1.10.
+Or maybe I'm just an idiot and there's a clever way around my problems that I just haven't thought of yet.
+For now, I really need a break from the language.

-## So What's the Problem?
+## So what's the problem?

 Fable is a general-purpose rendering engine that does away with the traditional mesh machinery from OpenGL and Vulkan.
 It's all function systems.